davidrosas0192-cmd/Authentication.MFA/Docs/README.md

 ## Security Audit Logging

-OWASP-aligned audit logging is implemented for authentication and FIDO2 flows.
+OWASP-aligned audit logging is implemented for authentication, MFA, FIDO2, and public user creation flows.

 - AuthenticationAuditEvents: authentication attempt telemetry
 - SecurityAuditEvents: security event ledger with contextual metadata

-Audit writes are centralized in Services/Implementatons/AuditService.cs and integrated into AuthService and Fido2MfaService.
+Audit writes are centralized in Services/Implementatons/AuditService.cs and integrated into AuthService, MfaService, Fido2MfaService, and UserRegistrationService.

 See: